hiulit/Godot-Plugin-Particles-Renderer/README.md

 ### Max frames

-The number frames that will be rendered.
+The number of frames that will be rendered.

 The renderer will remove in-between frames from the total frames to match the number set.